 The Group has lease contracts for various items of land, office premises and office equipment used in its operations.
 The Group also has lease contract for apartment to house its workers.
 The Group's obligations under its leases are secured by the lessors' title to the leased assets.

-The Group also has leases of office equipment with low value.
-The Group applies the "lease of low-value assets" recognition exemption for these leases.
+The Group also has leases of office equipment with low value and dormitory premises with terms not more than 12 months.
+The Group applies the "lease of low-value assets" and "short-term lease" recognition exemption for these leases.